 Submitting code that is not your own or sharing your code to unfairly help another student will be considered a violation of the University’s Academic Integrity Policy (page 38 of the 2022-2023 Undergraduate Student Handbook).
 Violations of academic integrity will be reported to OSCCR, and will have strong consequences on your grade, from an automatic zero on the assignment to failing the course.

 If you are ever unsure of whether sharing is unacceptable or not, or you are struggling in the course, please contact one of the course staff.
 We are here to help.

 You may bring one sheet of notes to exams (may be typed or hand-written, one-sided or double-sided).

-45% homework.
-Most homeworks will be equally weighted, but larger projects that will take more time will be weighted more.
+40% homework.
+Most homeworks will be equally weighted, but larger projects that will take more time will be weighted more heavily.

 50% exams, with exact proportions to be determined.

-As before, you can use the handin server to see the current weights of each assignment, and your approximate grade in the course so far.
-The exact weights of assignments, quizzes and exams will change during the semester, depending on exactly how many of each we have.
-We will let you know when we update these weights, and will try to keep it as infrequent as possible.
+You can use the handin server to see the current weights of each assignment, and your approximate grade in the course so far.
+The exact weights of assignments, quizzes and exams may change during the semester, depending on exactly how many of each we have.
+We will try to keep weight changes as infrequent as possible.

 The grades will computed on an absolute basis: there will be no overall curving.
 The instructor may choose to curve an individual homework or exam, but please do not bank on such a chance.

 The mapping of raw point totals to letter grades is given below.
 Please note that these grade boundaries may move slightly at the discretion of the instructor, but the grade boundary for A is unlikely to change.
 Grades are not rounded: for instance, earning a 92.5% does not imply we will round up to a 93% and hence to an A.